 Toxic masculinity isn’t just a wicked band name, Teaching Tolerance defines it as:

 “a narrow and repressive description of manhood, designating manhood as defined by violence, sex, status and aggression.
 It’s the cultural ideal of manliness, where strength is everything while emotions are a weakness; where sex and brutality are yardsticks by which men are measured, while supposedly “feminine” traits—which can range from emotional vulnerability to simply not being hypersexual—are the means by which your status as “man” can be taken away.”

 I want to talk about toxic masculinity because we cannot ignore the prevalence of violent acts carried out by men.
-A fair point to make is that statistics on the violence of men are slightly skewed because when it comes to things like rape and domestic abuse men are shamed for coming forward when these crimes are committed against them (an example of toxic masculinity at work).
-With this in mind we can still acknowledge that when it comes to crimes like murder-suicides the National Coalition Against Domestic Violence reports, “94% of the victims of these murder suicides are female.”
+A fair point to make about the staggering statistics is that they are slightly skewed because when it comes to things like rape and domestic abuse men are shamed for coming forward when these crimes are committed against them.
+An example of toxic masculinity at work.

 I have already made clear in prior posts that I agree with sensible gun reform to combat school shootings, but I think it is important to consider why these incredibly violent crimes are almost exclusively carried out by men.